Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: Introduction

+Here, $\cV_i$'s are local Hilbert spaces on each lattice site.
+The failure of tensor product decomposition indicates \cite{JW190513279} a non-invertible gravitational anomaly \cite{W1313,KW1458,FV14095723,M14107442,KZ150201690}.
+This leads to the point of view that

-It turns out that \cite{JW190513279} a \catsymm\ is essentially a non-invertible gravitational anomaly \cite{KW1458,FV14095723,M14107442,KZ150201690,KZ170200673,JW190513279}.
-For a finite \catsymm, its non-invertible gravitational anomaly corresponds to a topological order in one higher dimension \cite{W1313,KW1458,KZ150201690,KZ170200673}.\footnote{Here, the topological order in one higher dimension is an anomaly-free topological order.
-In this paper, the term \emph{topological order} refers to anomaly-free topological order.
-Topological order with anomaly will be explicitly referred to as \emph{anomalous topological order}.} This leads to a holographic point of view for finite \catsymm.
-For our 1+1D $\Z_2$-symmetry breaking critical point \cite{CZ190312334,JW191213492}
+For a finite symmetry, its corresponding non-invertible gravitational anomaly is the same as gappable-boundary topological order (TO) \footnote{Here, the topological order in one higher dimension is anomaly-free (\ie has UV completion).
+In this paper, the term \emph{topological order} always refers to anomaly-free topological order.
+Topological order with anomaly will be explicitly referred to as \emph{anomalous topological order}.} in one higher dimension. ``Gappable-boundary topological order in one higher dimension'' is a long name.
+We will refer to it as \textbf{symmetry TO}\footnote{A symmetry TO, as a gappable-boundary topological order, always describes symmetries in one lower dimension.} \cite{W1313,KW1458,KZ150201690}.
+This leads to a holographic view of symmetry: Symm/TO correspondence \cite{JW191213492,KZ200514178}